dianasulyma/dianasulyma/README.md

 This repo includes projects on:
 - **Machine learning** for forecasting
-- **Computer vision** exploration on projects in object detection and region of interest extraction
+- **Computer vision** exploration for object detection and region-of-interest extraction
 - **Natural language processing (NLP)** and domain adaptation
 - Occasional creative explorations

-Open to collaborating on projects!
+Open to collaborations!